rust-lang/rust-wiki-backup/Doc-FAQ-Cheatsheet.md

 ## Type system

-### How do I express phantom types in Rust?
+### How do I express phantom types?

-[Phantom types](http://www.haskell.org/haskellwiki/Phantom_type) are types that cannot be constructed at compile time.
-To express these in rust, zero-variant `enum`s can be used:
+[Phantom types](http://www.haskell.org/haskellwiki/Phantom_type) are those that cannot be constructed at compile time.
+To express these in Rust, zero-variant `enum`s can be used:

 ```rust
 enum Open {}